Neeraj Chopra, India’s Olympic gold medallist, adds a precious Diamond Trophy to his collection

 One of those spectators who was watching from the stands was Vishnu Prabhakaran, a mechanical engineer who is in Germany for work.

-“Knowing that Neeraj is the first Indian to get into a Diamond League finals, I was very eager to see him in action at Zurich,” Vishnu told Scroll.in after the event ended.
-“After managing to grab a place just behind the javelin competition area, I was waiting for his event to start and when clock ticked around 7.35pm local time, the crowd went electric, cheering and welcoming, the men and women javelin throwers.”
+“Knowing that Neeraj was in the Diamond League final, I was very eager to see him in action at Zurich,” Vishnu told Scroll.in after the event ended.
+“After managing to grab a place just behind the javelin competition area, I was waiting for his event to start and when clock ticked around 7.35pm local time, the crowd went electric, cheering and welcoming the men and women javelin throwers.”

 Having thrown an unforgettable 87.58m to win the Olympic Games gold medal in front of stands bereft of fans in Tokyo, the World Championships at Eugene and now the Diamond League Final in Zurich have seen Neeraj soak up the adulation from his ever increasing fan base.